CompG05/automata/README.md

 ## PA3 - Regex parser

+Simple parser implementation for regular expressions that accept alphabet {'a', 'b', 'c'} and the operations: option (|), concatenation (.) and Kleene closure (*).

 ### Execute
+Two executables are built into the /bin directory:

+1. A [parse](bin/parse) executable that builds an automaton from a regex if it's valid.

-A [minigrep](bin/minigrep) executable is built into the /bin directory that checks whether a given regex accepts a given string.
+2. A [minigrep](bin/minigrep) executable that checks whether a given regex accepts a given string.
 Example:

     $ bin/minigrep "a.(b|c)*.a" abcba
     > Accepted